 Ensure the S.S.A. is represented at all governing levels where students’ rights may be affected.

-To ensure execution of the Constitution of the S.S.A.
+To ensure integrity of the Bylaws and Constitution of the S.S.A.

 Section 4.02 Attendance

 Absence from self or pre-designated obligations, including but not limited to: senate meetings, caucus, standing or sub-standing committee meetings, or shared governance meetings shall fall under the classification of one of two absences, excused or unexcused.